 - You were born before 1957.

-NOTE: Although not required for enrollment, it is highly recommended that students should also receive the following immunizations: a) Hepatitis A and B, b) Tetanus/Diphtheria and Pertussis, c) Polio and d) Meningococcus.
-We especially urge students who intend to live in the residence halls to consider the Meningococcal vaccination, as there is an increased risk of this highly contagious disease in this campus population.
-The Meningococcal vaccine (Menactra) is available at the University Health Services.
+APRIL 2014 UPDATE: The Hawai'i State Department of Health has proposed adding "new" routinely recommended vaccinations to the list of required immunizations.
+Although not currently required for enrollment, these vaccines may soon be: a) Meningococcal, b) Tetanus/Diphtheria/Pertussis (Tdap), and c) Varicella.
+We especially urge students who intend to live in the residence halls to consider the Meningococcal vaccinaction, as there is an increased risk of this highly contagious disease in this campus population.
+Other vaccines highly recommended include: a) Polio, b) Human Papilloma Virus, and c) Hepatitis A and B. All vaccines are available at the University Health Services.

 Persons claiming religious exemption to immunization requirements must sign a Religious Exemption Waiver Form (PDF) *.
 There are NO religious exemptions to Tuberculosis clearance requirements.